-Geoff Ward, Nick Petersen, Aaron Kupchik, and James Pratt (forthcoming).
+- Ward, G., N. Petersen, A. Kupchik, and J. Pratt (2019).
 "Historic Lynching and Corporal Punishment in Contemporary Southern Schools."
-Social Problems
+Social Problems LINK

-David Cunningham, Geoff Ward and Peter Owens (forthcoming).
+- Cunningham, David, G. Ward and P. Owens (2019).
 "Configuring Political Repression: Anti-Civil Rights Enforcement in Mississippi."
-Mobilization: An International Quarterly
+Mobilization: An International Quarterly LINK

 - Pérez, R. and Ward, G. (2019).
 "From Insult to Estrangement and Injury: The Violence of Racist Police Jokes."
 American Behavioral Scientist, 0002764219842617.
 LINK